(I am NOT United Automobile Insurance Company (UAIC). I make personal injury claims against them.)

 Solution: If you are insured with United Auto and you cannot get a claims adjuster on the phone within a reasonable amount of time, you should contact your insurance agent and complain.

-If you file a civil remedy notice, you need to send it to United Auto for it to be effective.
+If you file a civil remedy notice, you need to send it to United Automobile Insurance for it to be effective.
 You should send it via certified mail return receipt and also send it by fax to 305-430-8818.

 The mailing address is: